 Above: An affordable option is the Englander 17-vl Wood Stove.
 Crafted of black steel, this freestanding top-vented stove will heat rooms up to 1,200 square feet.
 This high-efficiency stove meets EPA standards and is $549 at Home Depot.

 N.B.
-This is an update of a post that originally published on December 19, 2012.
+This is an update of a post originally published on December 19, 2012.